-- Clearly marked, through painted insignia or words, police, fire, and public safety vehicles. - Unmarked vehicles used by law enforcement officers if the use is officially authorized. - An ambulance or hearse used for its specific purpose. - Any vehicle designed to carry cargo with a loaded gross vehicle weight over 14,000 pounds. - Delivery trucks with seating for the driver only, or the driver plus a folding jump seat. - A passenger bus with a capacity of at least 20 passengers used for its specific purpose. - · School buses. - Tractors and other special-purpose farm vehicles. - Bucket trucks, cement mixers, combines, cranes and derricks, dump trucks (including garbage trucks), flatbed trucks, forklifts, qualified moving vans, qualified specialized utility repair trucks, and refrigerated trucks.
+- An ambulance or hearse used for its specific purpose. - Any vehicle designed to carry cargo with a loaded gross vehicle weight over 14,000 pounds. - Delivery trucks with seating for the driver only, or the driver plus a folding jump seat. - A passenger bus with a capacity of at least 20 passengers used for its specific purpose and school buses.
+The working condition benefit is available only for the driver, not for any passengers. - Tractors and other special-purpose farm vehicles. - Bucket trucks, cement mixers, combines, cranes and derricks, dump trucks (including garbage trucks), flatbed trucks, forklifts, qualified moving vans, qualified specialized utility repair trucks, and refrigerated trucks.

-See Regulations section 1.274-5(k) for the definition of qualified moving van and qualified specialized utility repair truck
+See Regulations section 1.274-5(k) for the definition of qualified moving van and qualified specialized utility repair truck.